-- 8.22 The ageing population, both nationally and locally, is considered to be an issue that the Neighbourhood Plan should address a motion strongly supported by residents as evidenced in the Community Survey.
-In particular, the need for specialist and extra care in a Parish with an older than average population, will fuel a growing need for such provision over the Plan period. - 8.23 At present, the main care needs of older people living in the Parish are provided by the following: - Tenterden House Nursing Home in Lye Lane: This is a BUPA operated care home providing care for up to 40 people and specialising in care for young, physically disabled adults and nursing care for older people, alongside care and support for people with Parkinson's disease or Huntingdon's disease.
+- 8.23 The ageing population, both nationally and locally, is considered to be an issue that the Neighbourhood Plan should address a motion strongly supported by residents as evidenced in the Community Survey.
+In particular, the need for specialist and extra care in a Parish with an older than average population, will fuel a growing need for such provision over the Plan period. - 8.24 At present, the main care needs of older people living in the Parish are provided by the following: - Tenterden House Nursing Home in Lye Lane: This is a BUPA operated care home providing care for up to 40 people and specialising in care for young, physically disabled adults and nursing care for older people, alongside care and support for people with Parkinson's

+- disease or Huntingdon's disease.
 The existing home is an old manor house converted into a care home.
-It currently runs at almost full occupancy throughout the year.

-- Allington Court Nursing Home in Lye Lane: This is a BUPA operated care home with nursing which can accommodate 44 users.
+It currently runs at almost full occupancy throughout the year. - Allington Court Nursing Home in Lye Lane: This is a BUPA operated care home with nursing which can accommodate 44 users.
 It has been specifically designed for adults living with dementia but other care is also available for people living with Parkinson's and Huntington's or with a mental disorder requiring specialist nursing care. - Birchwood Bungalow on the Bridle Path off How Wood: This is a residential care home operated by Hertfordshire County Council which can accommodate seven people.
-It specialises in challenging behaviour and palliative care. - 8.24 The South West Hertfordshire Strategic Housing Market Assessment (February 2016) concludes that between 2013 and 2036, there is a need for an additional 1,352 units of specialist housing for older people and 640 residential/nursing care bed spaces in St Albans District.
+It specialises in challenging behaviour and palliative care. - Chiswell Residential Home: This care home is registered to provide accommodation and personal care for up to six older people with mental health needs. - 8.25 The South West Hertfordshire Strategic Housing Market Assessment (February 2016) concludes that between 2013 and 2036, there is a need for an additional 1,352 units of specialist housing for older people and 640 residential/nursing care bed spaces in St Albans District.
 St Albans District Council (in a report prepared on their behalf by Housing Vision, September 2016) predicts that between 2011 and 2031, the population of those aged 85 years and over will increase by 89%.
 This is by far the largest component of population change in the District, a trend that is reflected in the UK as a whole.
-This is particularly important for St Stephen as the Parish already has a disproportionately large number of older residents. - 8.25 The Local Housing Needs Assessment for St Stephen analysed the potential need for specialist accommodation for retirees and the elderly.
-It revealed that the following should be provided in St Stephen over the Plan period: - Care homes 18 additional units - Extra care homes 3 additional units - Sheltered housing 19 additional units - 8.26 The Neighbourhood Plan, therefore, seeks to provide the opportunity for a provider to deliver a suitable retirement / care facilities during the Plan period.
+This is particularly important for St Stephen as the Parish already has a disproportionately large number of older residents. - 8.26 The Local Housing Needs Assessment for St Stephen analysed the potential need for specialist accommodation for retirees and the elderly.
+It revealed that the following should be provided in St Stephen over the Plan period: - Care homes 18 additional units - Extra care homes 3 additional units - Sheltered housing 19 additional units - 8.27 The Neighbourhood Plan, therefore, seeks to provide the opportunity for a provider to deliver a suitable retirement / care facilities during the Plan period.
+It should be noted that in January 2022, planning permission was granted at the Burston Nurseries site for the demolition of all existing buildings, structures and hardstanding and redevelopment of the site to provide a new retirement community comprising 80 assisted living apartments with community facilities and 44 bungalows together with associated access, bridleway extension, landscaping, amenity space, car parking and associated ancillary works.